moosetwin0/start-various-things-when-idle/README.md

   - keep the VPN on, also in the config file

 ℹ️Known Issues:
-- savepagenow does not work with task scheduler, if you use task scheduler this will cause the program to get stuck forever: turn this off if you use task scheduler
+- savepagenow does not work with task scheduler, if you use it with task scheduler this will cause the program to get stuck forever: turn off single web page archiving in the config file if you want to use this script with task scheduler

 This requires administrator permissions for a lot of things, (see code if you are worried)